Updated May 2022 – SchoolsCompared.com exclusive – Dove Green Private School KHDA, SchoolsCompared.com 2022 rating

 - DAMAC Hills

 A key draw for parents is the combination of a British education with very small school dynamics.
 Parents describe the school as an oasis of British village community schooling.

 Dove Green School opened with surprisingly little fanfare in 2015.
-The result has been currently much smaller class sizes than anticipated in a school already committed to a high ratio of teacher:student provision.
-The current size of role, set against its capacity of around 600 children, offers a rare opportunity for parents and students to make an impact on the development of the school.
+The result has been much smaller class sizes than anticipated in a school already committed to a high ratio of teacher:student provision.
+The current size of role, set against its capacity of around 550 children, offers a rare opportunity for parents and students to make a genuine impact on the development of the school.
 For many parents, the intimate, community driven feel of the school remains a significant plus – and a stand-out feature of Dovecote Green is the warmth and child-centred learning that comes with a school in which every child is known to every teacher.
 There is absolutely none of the “children being lost in the crowd” found inevitably in so many of Dubai’s larger schools.

 Patrick Affley is an educationalist by training, graduating from the University of Wales as a specialist in Primary Education and Physical Education.
 Mr Affley secured his Headship qualification from Cardif University (NPQH) and is studying for a Masters in Educational Leadership and Management at St Mary’s University, Twickenham.
 He brings to Dovecote Green Private School more than two decade’s experience in education, fourteen of which were in the UK where Mr Affley, prior to relocating to Dubai, worked for the Welsh Inspectorate of Schools (Estyn).
 In Dubai, Mr Affley was the Founding Head of Dovecote Green School, the forerunner to Dove Green School, where he worked for EKI, the owners of Repton and Foremarke.
 Mr Affley has a keen interest in Rugby and has coached with both the Dubai Exiles and Dubai Warriors.